 DO – Feed beef or pork bones of a suitable size for your dog, and under careful owner observation.
 These are great for cleaning teeth and strengthening jaw muscles.
 Raw chicken and turkey bones are also fine, again under supervision, but only raw!
 Cooked chicken and turkey bones are small, dry and brittle and can splinter.

-DON’T – Mix kibble with raw at the same feeding.
+DON’T – Mix kibble with raw at the same feeding unless doing a temporary, slow transition.
 They each digest at different rates.
 Raw only takes 4-6 hours to digest while kibble takes 8-10 hours.
-If fed together, the kibble will slow down the digestive process, causing the raw to be held in the digestive system for twice as long as it should be.
-This can create gas and other issues.
-If you want to ease into raw while still feeding some kibble, feed the raw food in morning and kibble at night so the raw has a chance to pass through before the digestive tract has to deal with the slower digesting kibble.
+If fed together, the kibble may slow down the digestive process, potentially causing the raw to be held in the digestive system for twice as long as it should be.
+This may create gas and other issues.
+If you want to continue feeding both raw and kibble, feed one in the morning and one at night so the raw has a chance to pass through before the digestive tract has to deal with the slower digesting kibble.

 DON’T – Feed small dogs (under 15 pounds) raw food that is completely frozen.
 A small dog has small internal organs, and if it is a “gorger” that chews and swallows the frozen food quickly, it can do some damage to those organs due to the cold temperature of the food.
 Always thaw your small pet’s food before feeding.
 Larger dogs can be fed their food frozen, partially thawed or totally thawed, depending on where you are feeding them and how they prefer it.
 If you are feeding inside, at least partially thaw the raw food, as some dogs may drag this “bone” of food elsewhere to chew, leaving a mess behind.